How Do Compulsory Third Party (CTP) and Third Party Car Insurance Differ?

-In Victoria, Western Australia,Tasmania and Australian Capital Territory, CTP insurance is included in the price of your vehicle registration.
+In Victoria, Western Australia and Tasmania, CTP insurance is included in the price of your vehicle registration.

-For South Australian motorists with registration renewals due on or after 1 July 2019, it’s your choice to select a Compulsory Third Party (CTP) insurer.
+South Australian motorists can select a Compulsory Third Party (CTP) insurer.
 Lucky for you, AAMI has your SA CTP needs covered.

 In New South Wales (where it’s better known as ‘Green Slip’) and Queensland, you must have CTP insurance before you can register your car.
+In the ACT, it's called Motor Injury Accident (MAI) Insurance.
 You can buy it directly from a licensed insurer.
 Like other forms of car insurance, you’ll have to give details about yourself, other drivers and your vehicle when you apply for it.

 What is Third Party Car Insurance?

-Third Party Car Insurance covers you if you’re involved in an accident with another vehicle or property – say, an inconveniently placed fence or a neighbour’s letterbox – and you’re at fault.
-It’s an economical car insurance option for many Australians, especially if you can’t afford to pay for repairs out of your own pocket.
+Third Party Car Insurance covers you for damage to another person's car or property caused by the use of your car - say, a neighbour's inconveniently placed fence or letterbox - and you're at fault.
+It's an economical option for car insurance liability cover if you can't afford to pay for repairs to other people's cars or property out of your own pocket.